Fleckism/SecurityPlus/SecurityPlus/17C Mitigation Controls.md

 4.4 Given an incident, apply mitigation techniques or controls to secure an environment

-Mitigation techniques are applied first to contain, and then to eradicate and recover from the effects of malicious activity.
+[[Mitigation techniques]] are applied first to **contain**, and then to **eradicate** and recover from the effects of malicious activity.
 Incident response is a highly pressured activity, with the conflicting challenges of eliminating the intrusion without disrupting business workflows.
 You must be able to select and apply the appropriate technique for a given scenario.
 # INCIDENT CONTAINMENT

 As incidents cover such a wide range of different scenarios, technologies, motivations, and degrees of seriousness, there is no standard approach to containment or incident isolation.
-Some of the many complex issues facing the CIRT are:
+Some of the many complex issues facing the [[CIRT]] are:

 -   What damage or theft has occurred already?
 How much more could be inflicted and in what sort of time frame (loss control)?
 -   What countermeasures are available?
 What are their costs and implications?
 -   What actions could alert the attacker to the fact that the attack has been detected?
 What evidence of the attack must be gathered and preserved?

-When an incident has been identified, classified, and prioritized, the next phase of incident response is containment.
-Containment techniques can be classed as either isolation-based or segmentation-based.
+**When an incident has been identified, classified, and prioritized, the next phase of incident response is containment.
+Containment techniques can be classed as either isolation-based or segmentation-based.**

 ### Isolation-Based Containment